RyanHayes-Lab/Orientation/Cluster.md

 `echo "hello world from"`
 `hostname`

 There are many slurm options, and most have a long form and a short form.
-The long form is two dashes followed by a word followed by an equal sign followed by a value.
-The short form is one dash followed by a letter followed by a space followed by a value.
+The long form is two dashes followed by a word followed by an equal sign followed by a value (`--partition=free-gpu`).
+The short form is one dash followed by a letter followed by a space followed by a value (-p free-gpu`).
 These are some of the most important options:

 `-p`
 The `-p` option controls what partition you run on.
 The main partitions are `standard` and `free` for CPU jobs and `gpu` and `free-gpu` for GPU jobs.
 The default option is `standard`.
 Thus to run the job on the `free-gpu` partition, you would use `-p free-gpu` as the option.
 Each partition is like a separate queue, so you can have jobs waiting in each of them.
-The free variants `free` and `free-gpu` cost the lab nothing to run, but if a job is submitted to the paid queue and the free queue job is in its way, the free job will be killed, and your slurm-*.out file will have a message about the job being preempted.
+The free variants `free` and `free-gpu` cost the lab nothing to run, but if a job is submitted to the paid queue and the free queue job is in its way, the free job will be killed, and your `slurm-*.out` file will have a message about the job being preempted.
 The scheduler chooses which job to kill by whichever job has been running for the shortest time for avoid killing jobs that are almost finished.
 The paid queues cost the lab $0.01 per CPU hour and $0.32 per GPU hour.
 You can see how much computing time the lab has remaining per six month period with the `sbank` command:
 `/pub/hpc3/sbank_test/sbank balance statement -a rhayes1_lab_gpu`
 If you run out of time, I can reallocate time between lab members.
-For deciding between the paid and free queues, you should try to use most of your whole balance within each six month period, but you should keep a little in the paid queue for running debugging jobs so you don't have to wait for as long.
+For deciding between the paid and free queues, you should try to use most of your balance within each six month period, but you should keep a little in the paid queue for running debugging jobs so you don't have to wait for as long.
 When you are first starting out, you should run things in the paid queue until you get comfortable with the cluster.

 `-A`
 The `-A` or `--account` option controls the account a job is charged against.
-If you are using the `free` or `free-gpu` partitions, you do not need to specify an account, and might get an error if you do, but to run on the `standard` partition, you will need to specify the `rhayes1_lab` account, and to run on the `free-gpu` partition, you will need to specify the `rhayes1_lab_gpu` account, e.g. `-A rhayes1_lab_gpu`.
+If you are using the `free` or `free-gpu` partitions, you do not need to specify an account, and might get an error if you do.
+To run on the `standard` partition, you will need to specify the `rhayes1_lab` account, and to run on the `free-gpu` partition, you will need to specify the `rhayes1_lab_gpu` account, e.g. `-A rhayes1_lab_gpu`.
 You also have personal accounts you can charge for small jobs, and these personal accounts are the default values, so be sure to specify a lab account if you use a paid queue.
 Everything on hpc3 is paid in advance, so you don't need to worry about accidentally charging your personal accounts.
 The worst that can happen is you run out of time.

 `--time`
 This sets the maximum length of a job so slurm knows when it can schedule the next job.
 If a single number is given, the time limit is in minutes, e.g. `--time=1440` requests a full day for the job to run.
 We will only be billed for as much time as the job uses, so if the job finishes after an hour, we don't have to pay for the full day.

 `--gres`
 This requests a generalized resource, and is the mechanism for requesting a GPU.
 Even if you run on the `gpu` or `free-gpu` partitions, you will not receive a GPU unless you request one.
 To request one GPU (per node), use `--gres=gpu:1`.
 There are three types of GPUs available on the cluster: A30, A100, and V100.
-You can request an A30 `--gres=gpu:A30:1`.
-Since different GPUs run different speeds it can be important to request a paticular type of GPU if you're running benchmarks to see how long a program takes.
+You can request an A30 using `--gres=gpu:A30:1`.
+Since different GPUs run different speeds, it can be important to request a paticular type of GPU if you're running benchmarks to see how long a program takes.

 `--mem`
 This controls how much RAM a job requests.
 Our jobs typically run on one GPU and one CPU, but sometimes require more RAM than the 3 Gb allocated to one CPU.
+CHARMM-GUI jobs and postprocessing on long productions simulations are examples that reuire more memory.
+Typically, you should not request more memory unless your job gets killed with an OOM (out of memory) error message in your `slurm-*.out` file.
 You can request more, (30 Gb is usually enough) with `--mem=30G`, or if you really want to be safe, you can request all the RAM on a node with `--mem=0`, but this should be avoided because then no one else on the cluster can use the rest of the node.

 Other default options
 `--ntasks=1`